Study method

 Did you know that…

-… rereading is not an efficient way to review?
+… Rereading is not an efficient way to review?
 Reading and recognising the course matter is not as strong as retrieval practice and describing the subject matter to yourself!

 Learn more about the effect of active repetition and how to do it (video, 5')